sofwerx/weekly-activity-report/cyber/petar/Petar's Weekly Activity Report - Week 11.md

  - Thanksgiving Team Builder

 ### Follow up
-- Continue reformatting and dataset prepartion
-- Check the programs created to incorporate the model
+- Begin on looking in ways of utilizing a hackRF for sampling real time RF data and incorporating it within the program.

 ### References
 - Asana RF Classification Project Goals and Progress - https://app.asana.com/0/793355591065744/list